 £1.1m for research strengthening communities’ role in securing well-being

-The Nuffield Foundation, in collaboration with the British Academy, has awarded £1.1 million to six research teams that will inform policy and practice on how communities can improve social well-being across the UK.
+The Nuffield Foundation, in collaboration with the British Academy Opens in a new window, has awarded £1.1 million to six research teams that will inform policy and practice on how communities can improve social well-being across the UK.

 The COVID-19 pandemic and the cost of living crisis have highlighted the essential role communities play in individual and collective well-being.
 Deep seated inequalities of ethnicity, gender and socioeconomic status have also been exposed and exacerbated.